anhthh2207/anhthh2207.github.io/_projects/(2) F1tenth Project.md

   <img src="..\resources\projects\f1tenth\wall-follow-levined-blocked.gif" alt="Single Image" width="400" />
   <figcaption>PID wall-following</figcaption>
 </figure>
 This algorithm has a relatively simple implementation; however, it demands extensive time for tuning the PID gains.
 Moreover, it is inefficient in handling environmental singularities—for example, it struggles with sharp turns and indentations.
-Finally, achieving high speeds is almost impossible, as evidenced by significant wobbling even at lower velocities, which would be exacerbated at higher speeds.
+Finally, achieving high speeds is almost impossible, as evidenced by significant wobbling even at a low speed, which would be exacerbated at higher speeds.

 <!-- <figure style="text-align: center;">